LukeSmithxyz/based.cooking/src/mango-avocado-salad.md

 - Seeds (optional) (sesame, pumpkin...??)

 ## Directions
-1. Peal and chop fruit into chunks.
+1. Peel and chop fruit into chunks.
 2. Add to bowl and mix.
 3. Optionally toast seeds and serve on top.